AdamSpannbauer/stitcher/README.md

-# vidstab_stitcher
+# stitcher
-Experiment to use vidstab for panorama stitching without any directional assumptions.
+Experiment to build a panorama stitcher without any directional assumptions.